shamiraty/python_analytics_graph_excel/README.md

 3. 📌lets us learn how to create an Analytics Dashboard using Microsoft Excel data as data source. we will use python programming language, css, html and streamlit library to create very attractive and dynamic
    Analytics Website dashboard

-4.📌 you can use today's lesson as a basis for you to create your system with the data you have
+4. 📌you can use today's lesson as a basis for you to create your system with the data you have

 ## Front Page | Bar Graph, Dot Plot, Histogram, Scatter Plot, Analytic Metrics
 ![1](https://github.com/shamiraty/python_analytics_graph_excel/assets/129072179/cec81a3e-213e-4f08-8a2f-a1dcd5d674d3)